-After witnessing the exhilarating warrior dolls of Aomori Nebuta Museum, I began my journey towards Yamadera.
+After witnessing the exhilarating warrior floats of Aomori Nebuta Museum, I began my journey towards Yamadera.
 The Hayabusa Shinkansen brought me to Sendai and from there I switched to the local train to Yamadera.
 Yamadera Station is about a 40-minute train ride from Sendai, Tohoku’s most happening city.
 The local train to Yamadera goes very slowly through the beautiful and thrilling mountainous territory.
 Many self-mummified monks trained among these mountains of Haguro, Gassan and Yudono.
 Their bodies still lie at these sacred sites, the locations of which are closely guarded by the locals.

 The train dropped me off at the Yamadera station at about 1 pm.
 From the small station, I walked straight towards the location of the temple entrance, across a small bridge, painted in traditional bright red, over the Tachiyagawa river.